staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 ### Speedup code coverage xml report generation

 Looking into blackfire profiles of this xml generation process yielded some interesting insight.
-While working on a few micro-optimizations in der underlying libraries I slowly started to better understand how all this works.
+While working on a few micro-optimizations in the underlying libraries I slowly started to better understand how all this works.

 - Faster coverage-xml report [sebastianbergmann/php-code-coverage#1102](https://github.com/sebastianbergmann/php-code-coverage/pull/1102)
 - Simplify XMLSerializer [theseer/tokenizer#24](https://github.com/theseer/tokenizer/pull/24)